-After a discussion of the relationship between global warming and carbon emission trading, the sections below illustrate whether carbon trading is indeed a viable and an effective solution for reduction of the impact of global warming or whether there is a need to look into alternative solutions.
+After a discussion of the relationship between global warming and carbon emission trading, the sections below illustrate whether carbon trading is indeed a viable and effective solution for the reduction of the impact of global warming or whether there is a need to look into alternative solutions.

 The Case of Carbon Trading- An Effective Solution?

 Carbon trading has been used over the last decades as a means of reducing the impact of global warming.
-However, the effect of carbon trading has been under a long standing debate.
-Supporters of the carbon trading scheme state that it allows the organizations and companies to become sustainable because the scheme aims to target the finances of the emitters.
+However, the effect of carbon trading has been under a long-standing debate.
+Supporters of the carbon trading scheme state that it allows organizations and companies to become sustainable because the scheme aims to target the finances of the emitters.
 However, it is noteworthy that like various other schemes, the cost of this scheme regardless will go down to the consumers so it may not prove to be a viable solution after all.